-Look at the ‘closed comedones’ image in this picture.
+Look at the ‘closed comedones’ image in this picture on the bottom left.
 That’s the skin of singer, Katy Perry.
 She’s someone who most certainly wears a lot of makeup, and as a result, it is causing her pores to get clogged.
 (Eventually, those can turn into blemishes as you can read about here.)
-If you notice this is showing up on your own skin and you’re using primer, liquid foundations, cream blushes and cream highlighters, then one or the combination of all of these might be the cause.
-I certainly understand wanting to have glowing, shiny, light-reflective and poreless-looking skin, but a lot of the products used to achieve this look will contain many oils and emollients that might not be compatible with your skin.
-Add in the fact that it’s staying on your face for 12-15 hours a day, and if you’re a skin type #1, #2, #3 and #4, you’re sure to run into problems.
+If you notice this is showing up on your own skin and you’re using primer, liquid foundations, cream blushes, and cream highlighters, then one or the combination of all of these might be the cause.
+I certainly understand wanting to have glowing, shiny, light-reflective, and poreless-looking skin, but a lot of the products used to achieve this look will contain many oils and emollients that might not be compatible with your skin.
+Add in the fact that it’s staying on your face for hours a day, and if you’re a skin type #1, #2, #3 and #4, you’re sure to run into problems.
 I see this all the time with my clients who wear a lot of makeup.
-(Learn more about what is known as acne cosmetica and about when you should switch from powder to liquid makeup.)

 Consider looking for makeup formulas that avoid these potentially pore-clogging ingredients (when used in high concentrations):